-Next Generation Commercial Complex: New Shibuya Parco
+Next Generation Commercial Complex:

+New Shibuya PARCO

-Shibuya Parco has addressed "Incubation," "Urban Revitalization" and "Trends Communication" and has played a part in developing Shibuya stimulating and at the same time being stimulated by the area since its opening in 1973.
+Shibuya PARCO has addressed "Incubation," "Urban Revitalization" and "Trends Communication" and has played a part in developing Shibuya stimulating and at the same time being stimulated by the area since its opening in 1973.
 These three initiatives are Parco's DNA and point of origin and also the belief of evolving Parco.

-New Shibuya Parco will contribute to urban revitalization both in terms of hardware and software as a symbolic facility on the Koen-dori street with a total floor area of approximately 64,000 square meters and 19 floors above the ground and three under the ground consisting of commercial part on the 1st basement to the 8th floors and part of the 10th floor, a creative studio (talent incubation facilities) on the 9th floor, an entrance on the 1st floor and offices on part of the 10th floor and the 12th to the 18th floors.
+The building occupied by new Shibuya PARCO contributes to urban revitalization both in terms of hardware and software as a symbolic facility on the Koen-dori street with a total floor area of approximately 64,000 square meters and 19 floors above the ground and three under the ground consisting of commercial part on the 1st basement to the 8th floors and part of the 10th floor, a creative studio (talent incubation facilities) on the 9th floor, an entrance on the 1st floor and offices on part of the 10th floor and the 12th to the 18th floors.